Program Description

 Event Details

-“How to write a Life: A Writing Workshop” is a three-part program that will teach you how to “write a life" in short form, whether that is an obituary honoring someone who has already passed, a celebratory message for someone who is still with us, or an encapsulation of what your life means.
+“How to Write a Life: A Writing Workshop” is a multi-part program that will teach you how to “write a life" in short form, whether that is an obituary honoring someone who has already passed, a celebratory message for someone who is still with us, or an encapsulation of what your life means.

 At the end of the workshop, participants will have the choice to display their “life celebration” written pieces in an exhibit in Martin Library’s atrium.